OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Enter details]

-Next, we provide our script.
-Perhaps our scripts comes from source control and has been included in a package.
+Next, we provide the script that we want to execute.
+Perhaps our script comes from source control and has been included in a package.
 Alternatively, we can add the script here.

 [In-line source code: Write-Output "Hello World"]